-No. Indicators: Trigger Criteria Threshold Criteria Response actions: Trigger Level Actions Threshold Contingency Actions Monitoring Indicators, Methods and Locations Monitoring Timing and Frequency Reporting Applicable Approvals 1 Trigger: The spatial distribution of marine turtle beach usage shows a statistically significant change in a single season compared to the baseline data for that site Threshold: The spatial distribution of marine turtle beach usage shows a statistically significant change in two or more consecutive seasons compared to the baseline data for that site Trigger level actions: Undertake review of the marine turtle monitoring data, artificial light data, and other data as relevant, to determine if this change could be due to natural variability in nesting behaviour or artificial light impacts Consider whether change could be due to natural influences (e.g. cyclones, heavy rain events inundating beaches, El Nino/ La Nina impacts, or global warming and sea level rise) Assess Project lighting together with the light audit results to identify any problem lighting Identify individual lights that are directly visible or poorly shielded Indicator: The spatial distribution of marine turtle nesting activity (i.e. location along the beach) Methods: Refer to the Marine Turtle Monitoring Program (Pendoley Environmental, 2023c) for detailed method (using nearest neighbour spatial analysis) and locations Locations: Track census will be routinely conducted throughout the marine turtle nesting season at mainland beaches near Mardie Creek, as well as Long and Sholl Islands Marine turtle monitoring will be undertaken annually, commencing in the 2023/24 marine turtle nesting season Surveys will be conducted over a 14-day period in the peak nesting season for hawksbill (October), green (December) and flatback (December) turtles If trigger criteria are exceeded, additional seasons of monitoring may be required to determine cause and monitor remedial Performance against criteria to be reported annually in EPBC compliance report Notify DCCEEW if marine turtle monitoring data identifies impacts due to artificial lighting and within three months of identifying or predicting exceedance, submit either a revised and additional avoidance and mitigation measures to reduce impacts to marine turtles or an Offset Strategy.
-The Illumination Plan will be updated if any MS 1175, EPBC 2018/8236
+No. Indicators: Trigger Criteria Threshold Criteria Response actions: Trigger Level Actions Threshold Contingency Actions Monitoring Indicators, Methods and Locations Monitoring Timing and Frequency Reporting Applicable Approvals 1 Trigger: The spatial distribution of marine turtle beach usage shows a statistically significant change in a single season compared to the baseline data for that site Threshold: The spatial distribution of marine turtle beach usage shows a statistically significant change in two or more consecutive seasons compared to the baseline data for that site Trigger level actions: Undertake review of the marine turtle monitoring data, artificial light data, and other data as relevant, to determine if this change could be due to natural variability in nesting behaviour or artificial light impacts Consider whether change could be due to natural influences (e.g. cyclones, heavy rain events inundating beaches, El Nino/ La Nina impacts, or global warming and sea level rise) Assess Project lighting together with the light audit results to identify any problem lighting Identify individual lights that are directly visible or poorly shielded Indicator: The spatial distribution of marine turtle nesting activity (i.e. location along the beach) (refer Figure 3) Artificial light monitoring (refer Figure 3) Methods: Refer to the Marine Turtle Monitoring Program (Pendoley Environmental, 2023c) for detailed method (using nearest neighbour spatial analysis) and locations Locations: Track census will be routinely conducted throughout the Marine turtle monitoring will be undertaken annually, commencing in the 2023/24 marine turtle nesting season Surveys will be conducted over a 14- day period in the peak nesting season for hawksbill (October), green (December) and flatback (December) turtles If trigger criteria are exceeded, additional seasons of monitoring may be required to determine cause and monitor remedial Performance against criteria to be reported annually in EPBC compliance report Notify DCCEEW if marine turtle monitoring data identifies impacts due to artificial lighting and within three months of identifying or predicting exceedance, submit either a revised and additional avoidance and mitigation measures to reduce impacts to marine turtles or an Offset Strategy.
+The Illumination Plan will be updated if any MS 1211, EPBC 2018/8236